 It is a predefined daily, weekly or monthly benefit that employees can use to purchase meals in a company canteen.
 The qnips Allowance System enables caterers and employers to configure these benefits digitally, automate redemption and monitor usage in real time, all on one platform.

-Bringing flexibility and transparency to digital subsidies
+The challenge: Bringing flexibility and transparency to digital subsidies

 An increasing number of companies want to offer their employees meal allowances digitally and transparently, with minimal administrative effort.
 However, many catering operations still manage subsidies manually or inconsistently, resulting in complex processes and limited flexibility.